Injured Senior Hit by Car Receives Justice and Rare Insurance Reversal

 By Peter Defilippis, Esq.

-Our client, an 82-year-old pedestrian, was run over by a car as the driver carelessly backed it up in front of the exit to a gas-station convenience store.
-The client had just walked out the door of the store when she was struck by the rear of the vehicle, sustaining comminuted fractures in three places – her ankle, heel and mid-foot.
+Our client, an 82-year-old pedestrian, faced a harrowing incident when she was struck by a car as the driver carelessly backed up in front of the exit to a gas station convenience store.
+Emerging from the store’s doorway, she suffered comminuted fractures in three critical areas – her ankle, heel, and mid-foot.

-The Law Offices of Peter DeFilippis & Associates has helped victims of malpractice, negligence, and wrongful death in New York City and Westchester County since Mr. DeFilippis was admitted to the New York State Bar in 1989, and they are ready to help you, too.
-If you have been involved in an accident and sustained a serious injury, feel free to contact us online at De[email protected] or call (212) 227-4001 or (914) 478-7777.
+The Law Offices of Peter DeFilippis & Associates have been assisting victims of malpractice, negligence, and wrongful death in New York City and Westchester County since Mr. DeFilippis was admitted to the New York State Bar in 1989.
+We stand ready to help you too.
+If you’ve experienced a serious injury in an accident, contact us online at D[email protected] or call (212) 227-4001 or (914) 478-7777.